conmurphy/hands-on-lab-terraform/README.md

 This means that the ID or distinguished name of the application profile to which this EPG belongs is the ID of an application profile called `myWebsite`.

-- In the `aci.tf` file locate the `resource "aci_application_profile" "myWebsite" ` which should be right about the EPG.
+- In the `aci.tf` file locate the `resource "aci_application_profile" "myWebsite" ` which should be right above the EPG.

 You can also see that the application profile is linked to the Tenant ID in the same way.